BMW 330e review

-Under the bonnet, the 330e packs a 2.0-litre turbocharged petrol engine plus an electric motor powered by a 12kWh battery, with all of the 249bhp generated going to the back for rear-wheel drive.
+Under the bonnet, the 330e packs a 2.0-litre turbocharged petrol engine plus an electric motor powered by a 12kWh battery, with all of the 249bhp generated going to the rear wheels.
 Put the car into Sport mode and you have access to the 'XtraBoost' function, giving a temporary increase in power to 288bhp, which is useful for swift overtaking.

-At the other end of the spectrum, you can let the car prioritise smooth and silent electric running as much as possible, with up to 138mpg theoretically possible if you keep the battery topped up.
+At the other end of the spectrum, you can let the car prioritise smooth and silent electric running.
+In our experience, you can expect some 30 miles of electric running in real-world driving from the 330e, which is better than many alternatives in the executive saloon and SUV classes and could result in virtually fuel-free driving for motorists who can plug in regularly and rarely do long journeys.
 At any rate, the 330e will at least equal (if not better) the fuel economy of its 320d diesel sibling.

-Practicality-wise, there's some sacrifice to made in boot space when you choose the 330e; its 375-litre boot is 105 litres smaller than that in the regular 3 Series saloon.
-BMW is offering a 330e Touring estate version this time around, however it's not yet confirmed for sale in the UK.
+Practicality-wise, there's some sacrifice to made in boot space when you choose the 330e; its 375-litre boot is 105 litres smaller than that in the regular 3 Series saloon and is fairly shallow.
+BMW is offering a 330e Touring estate version this time around, which is expected to arrive in summer 2020.